joanabmartins/ARMtemplates/Lighthouse/ActivityLogsByDomain/README.md

   <img src="./media/AdvancedEditor.PNG" width="500" alt="">

 3. Ensure you are on the _Gallery Template_ tab.
-4. Paste the content of the workbook "Activity Logs by Domain" there and _Apply_ changes.
+4. Paste the content of the workbook "ActivityLogsByDomain.json" and _Apply_ changes.
 5. Save the workbook.

 To deploy the workbook you will need **write permissions** in the subscription where it will be stored.